open-sauced/maintainer-intro-course/building-community.md

 You can list the projects that you maintain on the Insights Page.
 This feature allows you to monitor the activity in your projects and identify contributors who actively contribute and make impacts on your projects.

-You can find more information about your contributors in the Contributors tab.
+You can find more information about your contributors in the "Contributors" tab.
 It allows you to view their activity level, the date of their last contribution, and the number of contributions.
 It also gives you information on their time zone and the languages they use most.
 Read more about [Insights Page and how to create one](https://docs.opensauced.pizza/maintainers/maintainers-guide-to-open-sauced/#insights-connecting-your-repositories) on our docs.

 #### 2. Using Lists

 After you identify potential new talents for your projects, you can create a List and add them here.
-This feature enables you to monitor and analyze your contributors' activity levels and contributions more deeply, such as tracking the number of commits and PRs they have made.
+This feature enables you to monitor and analyze your contributors' activity levels and contributions more deeply, such as tracking the number of commits and pull requests they have made.
 You can read more about [Lists and how to create one](https://docs.opensauced.pizza/maintainers/maintainers-guide-to-open-sauced/#lists-connecting-with-contributors) on our docs.